 Often a party, other that the auto manufacturer, designed and manufactured the actual airbag and associated components that were installed in the auto that experienced airbag failure.
 That component manufacturer has a duty, just as the auto manufacturer has, to provide reasonably safe products into the stream of commerce and that failure may expose them to liability for any injuries resulting from that failure.
 That obligation may also extend to the suppliers who provided the materials used to assemble any components if those materials are shown to be substandard and cause the airbag failure.

 Human error could also result in potential liability for injury.
 Improper installation and/or maintenance of otherwise defect free components which result in injury due to airbag failure, could expose a technician and/or his employer to liability for injuries as well.

 As illustrated, the analysis of who may be responsible for compensation to a victim of airbag malfunction related injuries is not simple or obvious.
 In the event you suffer an injury as a result of a suspected airbag malfunction you need the assistance of an aggressive and experienced attorney to properly investigate the facts surrounding your accident and identify any and all parties that may be responsible for your injuries.
-The Law Office of Dan Newlin & Partners are the people you want to call when you have questions concerning defective airbags.
+Dan Newlin Injury Attorneys are the people you want to call when you have questions concerning defective airbags.
 Our firm’s years of experience, handling over 10,000 injury accidents, gives us the knowledge and experience to maximize the value of your case and assist you with achieving a successful resolution to your case.
-Call Dan Newlin & Partners at (407) 888-8000.
+Call Dan Newlin Injury Attorneys at (407) 888-8000.
 You will be glad you did.